platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/db-migrations.md

 You may have noticed that we haven't done anything with regard to a database.
-This application uses [Flask-migrate](https://flask-migrate.readthedocs.io/en/latest/) and since this is a brand-new application, we'll need to set up the initial migrations, and commit them so we can then have them applied to our {{% vendor/name %}} db.
+This application uses [Flask-migrate](https://flask-migrate.readthedocs.io/en/latest/) and since this is a brand-new application, we'll need to set up the initial migrations, and commit them so we can then have them applied to our {{% vendor/name %}}
+database.
 However, because the migrate command needs access to the database, we'll need to set up a temporary local environment and give it a way to access the database service.

 Let's first set up a virtual environment to run our project inside of:
 ```shell